 - ANTH 675 Anthropology Field Placement (3 units) – Spring

 Students enroll in this course while completing an internship in applied anthropology that they arranged during the previous semester.
 Engages students with the work of research libraries, museums, community organizations, governmental agencies, and other institutions to enhance students’ knowledge of sources, research methodologies, institutional cultures, and work environments.
-During the internship, students will learn and critically evaluate not only aspects of the position and organization, but also their roles and responsibilities as anthropologists.
+During the internship, students will learn and critically evaluate not only aspects of the position and particular organization, but also their roles and responsibilities as anthropologists.

 - ANTH 678 Applied Anthropology Pro Seminar (1 unit, taken three times)

-Ongoing seminar/colloquim for the MA cohort.
-Focus on research in progress, developing arguments and written and oral presentations within a structured and supervised format.
+Ongoing seminar/colloquium for the MA cohort.
+Focuses on research in progress, developing arguments and written and oral presentations within a structured and supervised format.
 Students present and discuss their ongoing research and writing and engage in peer review.
 Faculty also intermittently schedule readings and discussions based on topics relevant to cohort research interests, institutional placements or fieldwork contexts, ethical issues, developments in the discipline and relevant global events.